cysouw/diathesis/text/c01_introduction.md

 Based on the notion of a clause alternation, a \textsc{diathesis} (sometimes also known as 'valency alternation') is defined as follows:

-- A diathesis is a clause alternation in which at least one of the lexical roles is overtly marked differently between the clausal alternants, i.e. **at least one of the roles is reframed** (i.e. there is a role-marking alternation).
+- A diathesis is a clause alternation in which at least one of the lexical roles is overtly marked differently between the clausal alternants, i.e. **at least one of the roles is remapped** (i.e. there is a role-marking alternation).
 - Reframed roles do not substantially change their meaning, i.e. **'who does what to whom' does not change**.
 - The details of the relation between the main predicate and the reframed roles can (and normally will) change.
 There will be **changes in meaning**, e.g. aspects like the role's influence on the action or its affectedness by the predicate might change.
 - As an extreme case, the reframing of a role might consist in the **addition** of a completely new role or in the **complete removal** of an existing role.